Family Album (miniseries): Plot

-Tragedy reaches the Thayer family when it is announces that Greg died in Da Nang, only a few days before peace was declared.
+Tragedy reaches the Thayer family when it is announced that Greg died in Da Nang, only a few days before peace was declared.
 At the funeral, Ward finally acknowledges his now only son Lionel, but still has trouble accepting that he is gay.
 Meanwhile, Faye is nominated for an Oscar.
-Valerie is jealous of her mother's success and they get into a fight when she announces she dropped out of UCLA for the lead role in a cheap horror film, for which she is required to go nude.
+Valerie is jealous of her mother's success and they get into a fight when she announces she dropped out of UCLA for the lead role in a cheap horror film, in which she is required to go nude.
 The Oscar nomination takes all of Faye's time.
 This makes Anne feel very neglected and she starts to hang out at her friend's place a lot.
-During this time, she bonds with the father of this family, Bill O'Hara.
-Faye finally decides to forgive Ward and they reunite.
-Soon, the Thayer family deal with a second tragedy, when Lionel and his boyfriend John get into a car accident.
-Lionel survives, but John dies.
+During this time, she bonds with the father of this family, Bill O'Hara, a windower who is the father of Anne's best friend.
+Faye forgives Ward and they reunite.
+During Easter holiday at their beach house, Lionel and his partner, John, arrive with egg-dying materials; Lionel admits his father invited them.
+Afterward, the Thayer family deal with another tragedy when Lionel and John get into a car accident.
+Lionel survives but John dies.
 He has trouble dealing with his loss and spends all his time working as a photographer.

 Later, Anne upsets her parents by admitting she is dating the much older Bill.
 Ward is furious and confronts Bill with the fact he is seeing a 17-year-old girl.
 However, Anne and Bill are still determined to marry and it doesn't take long before she gets pregnant again.
 Meanwhile, Valerie finally gets her big break, when she is given the second lead role in her mother's newest film project.
 The lead player, George Waterson, at first treats her badly, because he thinks she is a horrible actress.
 However, she eventually wins his heart and they start a secret relationship.
-Lionel finds love as well, with Paul Steel, a drug addicted actor who was recently fired.
+Lionel finds love as well with Paul Steel, a drug addicted actor who was recently fired.
 In the end, the movie directed by Faye and starring Valerie becomes a great success and Val enjoys her overnight stardom.
 Later, Anne gives birth to a son.
 The labor and baby reminds her of her first pregnancy and she blames her mother for having given up her first baby.
 Ten years later, Val makes Anne realize that Faye was actually a great mother, but didn't have a lot of time.
 Anne tries to apologize, but she is too afraid.
 Suddenly, Faye dies.
 Anne feels guilty for not having apologized, but Ward assures her that Faye knew how much she loved her.